tarantool/doc/doc/reference/reference_sql/sql_beginners_guide.rst

 **Table Relationships**

-Think about the two tables that we have discussed so far:
+Think about the two tables that have been discussed so far:

 .. code-block:: sql